It’s software-defined infrastructure, designed around virtualization and containers.

 Hyperconvergence is more than compute and storage together on one node.
-It simplifies the data center by collapsing compute, storage and storage networking into a single dynamic tier on standard servers – and integrates compute and storage services for virtual machines (VMs) so new infrastructure can be provisioned on-demand.
+It simplifies the data center by collapsing compute, storage and storage networking into a single dynamic tier on standard servers – and integrates compute and storage services for virtual machines (VMs) and containers so new infrastructure can be provisioned on-demand.

 Stop Managing LUNs or Volumes